Hook priority collisions

 Duplicate asset detection

-Many WordPress plugins bundle their own copies of popular libraries instead of using the WordPress-registered version.
-Two copies of jQuery UI on the same page is 80KB of wasted bandwidth and a guaranteed JavaScript conflict.
+Many plugins bundle their own copies of popular libraries.
+Two copies of jQuery UI on the same page is 80KB wasted and a guaranteed JavaScript conflict.
+SmartFix fingerprints a growing list of commonly-bundled libraries (jQuery, Bootstrap, Select2, Font Awesome, Google Fonts, Slick, and more) and the Auto-Fix Engine can dequeue the duplicate with one click.

 Common offenders